Elemental Diet Powder Recipes for After Your Gut Reset

 I’m going to skim over uses 1 and 2 as I’ve covered them in depth in other articles.

-Suffice it to say we’ve found that when our clients use an element diet powder for a gut reset or to help with overgrowths like small intestinal bacterial overgrowth (SIBO) and Candida they get great results.
+Suffice it to say we’ve found that when our clients use an elemental diet powder for a gut reset or to help with overgrowths like small intestinal bacterial overgrowth (SIBO) and Candida, they get great results.

-- A couple of day reset, during which all meals are replaced with elemental shakes, can be very helpful for elusive gut-adjacent symptoms like brain fog, fatigue, and achy joints.
+- A couple days’ reset, during which all meals are replaced with elemental shakes, can be very helpful for elusive gut-adjacent symptoms like brain fog, fatigue, and achy joints.

-- A longer-term reset works for SIBO because the nutrients from rapidly absorbed elemental diets don’t reach the lower part of the small intestine, where most bacterial overgrowths occur 4 Bacterial overgrowth die-off is not immediate, though, which is why an elemental diet needs to be administered longer in these cases.
+- A longer-term reset works for SIBO because the nutrients from elemental diets are absorbed rapidly and don’t reach the lower part of the small intestine, where most bacterial overgrowths occur 4 Bacterial overgrowth die-off is not immediate, though, which is why a longer-term elemental diet works best in these cases.

 If you’re less familiar with the first steps of elemental dieting and want to start there, you can download my Gut Reset Guide.
 It’s a simplified breakdown of that process.